lacerbi/visvest-causinf/README.md

 ### License

-This code is released under the terms of the [GNU General Public License v3.0](https://github.com/lacerbi/visvest-causinf/blob/master/LICENSE.txt).
+This code is released under the terms of the [MIT License](https://github.com/lacerbi/visvest-causinf/blob/master/LICENSE.txt).